 MEX and FMC

 Understanding MEX is crucial if you’re considering FMC as a solution.
 To start, they are incredibly similar technologies with incredibly similar end-goals.
-Of course, Fixed Mobile Convergence is far more adaptable towards our modern day, cloud-based needs, but Mobile Extension gave the previous generation the power to unshackle themselves from fixed communications for good.
+Of course, Fixed Mobile Convergence is far more adaptable towards our modern day, cloud-based needs, but MEX gave the previous generation the power to unshackle themselves from fixed communications for good.
 In other words, by looking at and learning from MEX we can better see exactly where FMC is going as well as exactly what it can do for you.

 The Nordic mobility challenge

 During the meteoric rise of the mobile phone, Nordic businesses were facing an issue that continues to plague some companies to this day - They needed a way to remain constantly connected without the proper means to do so.
 With a relatively spread out population, workers were spending a lot of their time outside the reach of their PBXs which slowed communication and collaboration to a crawl.
 When compared to life outside of the office, people were always reachable with technology that was accessible and easy to use, and they were using mobile phones more and more.
-For businesses however this technology remained frustratingly out of reach - Deploying multiple mobile devices with multiple numbers was not only inefficient but also unreliable and unsecured.
+For businesses however this technology remained frustratingly out of reach - Deploying multiple mobile devices with multiple numbers was not only inefficient but also unreliable, unsecure and extremely expensive.

 The mobile business solution